Food & Dining

 About the Author

-Olivia Wakim is a digital content producer on the food and dining team.
+Olivia Wakim is a reporter on the lifestyle team.
 She joined the AJC as an intern in 2023 after graduating from the University of Georgia with a journalism degree.
 While in school, she reported for The Red & Black, Grady Newsource and the Marietta Daily Journal.

 More Stories